lilissun/goutil/README.md

 This project aims to improve the user experience of some native functions and structures in Go standard libraries.

-## Heap
+## PriorityQueue

-Heap is implemented following the `sort.Slice(...)` interface.
-It takes a slice as its full storage space and a length as its currently filled length.
+Our `PriorityQueue` takes a slice as its full storage space and a length as its currently filled length.
 It also accepts a comparison function less which is operated on the slice.
 Notice that the slice cannot be appended in size as it will create a new slice object, which voids the less comparison function.